What Is The Linear Term

 4. Linear Regression:

 In statistics, linear regression models the relationship between a dependent variable and one or more independent variables using a linear equation.
-The model assumes a linear relationship between the variables, with linear terms representing the influence of each independent variable on the dependent variable.
+In practice, the model assumes a linear relationship between the variables, with linear terms representing the influence of each independent variable on the dependent variable.
 The simplicity of the linear model makes it easy to interpret, though its suitability depends heavily on whether the actual relationship between variables is linear.

 5. Differential Equations: